ansible/ansible-lightspeed-demos/README.md

 | `prepare_<playbook_name>.yml`  | Playbooks that start with `prepare_*` prepares the environment for the demo.                                                                                                                                           |[prepare_aws_environment.yml](./playbooks/cloud/aws/prepare_aws_environment.yml) located in the _cloud/aws_ folder.     |
 | `README.md`                    | Contains a GIF and step-by-step instructions to prepare and perform the demo.                                                                                                                                          | [README.md](./playbooks/cloud/aws/README.md) for AWS EC2 demo.                                       |
 | `solution_<playbook_name>.yml` | Playbooks that start with  `solution_*` have the tested, desired suggestion outputs.
 Use the tested Ansible content to compare your Ansible Lightspeed-generated outputs before the demo. | [solution_aws_environment.yml](./playbooks/cloud/aws/solution_provision_ec2_instance.yml) located in the _cloud/aws_ folder.    |

-## How do I get started with Ansible Lightspeed?

-Please follow the instructions provided by the resources available in the [getting started guide](./docs/getting_started.md).

 ## ❗️Test before doing a demo if you're using this content locally